 CLIT2016.
 The body in culture (6 credits)

 This course will explore various theoretical approaches as we attempt to develop discourses to address the notion of 'the body'.
 There will be an emphasis on issues of corporeal identity, movement, and performance.
 We will present and discuss texts from the fields of philosophy, critical theory, psychoanalysis, architecture, literature, dance, theatre, film/media studies, gender studies, anthropology, technology, science, performance art, and cultural studies.
 Assessment: 100% coursework.

 CLIT2018.
-Critiques of modernity (6 credits) This course will examine cultural critiques of, and reflections upon, modernity and its consequences in "the West" and the non-West (primarily China) over the past century or so.
+Critiques of modernity (6 credits)

+This course will examine cultural critiques of, and reflections upon, modernity and its consequences in "the West" and the non-West (primarily China) over the past century or so.
 While this course will be informed by theoretical consideration of capitalist modernity and "alternative" modernities, the central texts discussed will be primary cultural texts that are foregrounded within their specific cultural contexts by the acuity and consciousness of their critique of modernity.
 Exploring the many "faces of modernity," we will analyze our selected texts as "metacommentaries" on modernity's contradictions.
 In addition to selected essays from the reading list below, literary (short story and poetry) and visual (film and painting) texts will also be included to offer students an opportunity to analyze creative responses to processes of modernization and globalization.
 Prerequisite: CLIT1008 or CLIT1009 or CLIT1010.

+Prerequisite: CLIT 1008 of CLIT 1009 of CLI

+Assessment: 100% coursework.

 CLIT2025.
-Visual cultures (6 credits) (This course is also offered to second and third year non-BA students for inter-Faculty broadening purposes.)
+Visual cultures (6 credits)

 This course introduces students to key issues and debates in visual culture studies.
 It explores how the cultures of visual consumption, surveillance, and simulacra are formed, how these visual cultures impact upon ways of seeing the world, upon feelings, desires, and thoughts.
-From advertising images to built spaces to videos and the cyberspace, there is an "optical unconscious" made up of the crisscrossings of technologies, power, ideologies, and desires.
+From advertising images to built spaces to videos and the cyberspace, there is an "optical unconscious" made up of the criss-crossings of technologies, power, ideologies, and desires.
 Students will learn to use critical concepts in cultural theory to assess the cultural politics of the image in visual cultures of the modern and the postmodern.

+Assessment: 100% coursework.

 CLIT2026.
-Digital culture (6 credits) (This course is also offered to second and third year non-BA students for inter-Faculty broadening purposes.)
-This course explores the evolving cultural dimensions of the digital domain.
+Digital culture (6 credits) This course explores the evolving cultural dimensions of the digital domain.
 It examines moral issues, including privacy, surveillance, and hacking, as well as the political implications of our online lives.
 The course also examines the aesthetic potential of the digital and investigates key concepts such as "virtuality," "interactivity," "hypertexts," "simulation," "cyborgs," and "cyber-subcultures."
 Media synergy and depictions of cyberculture in the cinema, literature, and other art forms will also be considered.
 Assessment: 100% coursework.